 When he is not studying, woodworking or spending time with his family, Liam regularly engages in all manner of justice work, activism, rabble-rousing, and bell-ringing for the benefit of us all.

-Liam Hooper lives in the deep south with his wife, Diana, a freelance publishing professional who keeps his calendar in line, and their teenage son, who keeps them on their toes.
+Liam lives in the south with his wife, Diana, a freelance publishing professional who keeps his calendar in line, and their teenage son, who keeps them on their toes.